 If the shortcode element was not enough for you, you also have some more options specifically for pages.
 These deal with header height, menu bars and more.

 Have a fancy black header and want the menu bar to be transparent?
-Well here you can do just that, as well as set the content border style choose from waves or simple to make your page content pop.
+Well, here you can do just that, as well as set the content border style to choose from waves or simple to make your page content pop.

-Give your page a title and subtitle or why not add in a description for you visitors about the page and what they can expect.
+Give your page a title and subtitle or why not add in a description for your visitors about the page and what they can expect.

 You might also be interested in…